COMMUNITY GRANTS PROGRAM

 In order to fulfill most effectively its philanthropic responsibilities within the limits of its resources, the Scott County Community Foundation’s Community Grant Program will emphasize focused and effective types of grants.
 These grant guidelines and policies apply only to the unrestricted and field of interest philanthropic funds of the Foundation and not to those funds for which the beneficiary or beneficiaries have been designated by the donor or for which the donor has restricted the use of a particular fund to a specific charitable purpose or geographic area.
 Those designated and restricted funds are administered separately in line with their respective donor agreements.

 The Scott County Community Foundation currently has one grants cycle per year.
-Applications for our 2018 Community Grants Program can be started here.
+Applications for our 2019 Community Grants Program will be available in February.

 Areas of Interest

 The Scott County Community Foundation considers needs which generally fall into the following categories: